 It’s important to stay on top of your massage care even if you feel good.
 Really take a minute to hear me out.
 Most people tend to get massages when they feel bad, are in pain.
 I get that.
 Once they start to feel better they flat out stop getting massages.
 I get that too.
 But is that really the best way?
+Probably not.

 Psychology of massage

 I know massage care can be time consuming and costly.
 It can also be extremely therapeutic and beneficial.
-A better approach to going cold turkey is to come less frequently.
+A better approach than going cold turkey is to come less frequently.
 Put more time in between your massages.
-This will help with the return alleviate the reoccurrence of pain.
+This will help alleviate the reoccurrence of pain.
 Your mind and body will expect that it will be getting relief soon.
 In the long run this will save you time and money.
 Just a thought and something to consider because I see it time and time again.

 Find someone or place for you